 The organization's cash is held in a Canadian chartered bank and the bank accounts are non-interest bearing.

-The money market fund is held in a Canadian chartered bank earning a variable interest rate with an effective interest rate as at March 31, 2014 of 1.36% (2013 - 1.60%).
+The money market funds are held through Canadian chartered banks and financial institutions earning a variable interest rate with an effective interest rate as at March 31, 2017 of approximately 1% (2016 - approximately 1%).